Trump’s Big-Data Gurus Worked On The Kenyan Election, Amid Concerns Over Fake News And Hacking Allegations

 Last weekend, a group of unidentified men in black hoodies arrived at the Nairobi apartment of John Aristotle Phillips, the American founder and CEO of data firm Aristotle, Inc., and detained him and Canadian Andreas Katsouris, the company’s senior vice-president, on charges they had violated visa laws.

 The dozen or so armed men who detained them also stuffed Phillips in the back of a hatchback, drove him around for hours, and took their laptops and phones for a period of time, the company claims.
-One asked Phillips for his computer password, but he did not reveal it, and the company was able to protect all relevant data, a company spokesperson said.
+One asked Phillips for his computer password, but he did not reveal it, and the company was able to protect all relevant data, according to Brandi Travis, a spokesperson for Aristotle.
 With the assistance of the U.S. embassy in Nairobi, the devices were returned before the two men left the country.

-Brandi Travis, a spokesperson for the company, said the timing of the deportation, so close to the election, was suspicious, given that the government knew they had been working on the campaign for nearly two months.
+Travis said the timing of the deportation, so close to the election, was suspicious, given that the government knew they had been working on the campaign for nearly two months.
 “If it was a visa issue, 20 something men in hoodies was a bit dramatic for a visa conflict,” she says.
-The executives had been in the process of converting their visa status.
+The executives had been in the process of converting their tourist visas into another type of visa.

 “They drove them around for several hours before taking them to individual holding cells.
 They switched cars.
 It was a dramatic thing.
 That wouldn’t happen for a visa discrepancy.”